Yuta12342/tsuserverCC/README.md

 * **randomchar**
     - Randomly chooses a character
 * **pos** "position"
-    - Changes your position in the court
+    - Changes your position in the area
-    - Positions: 'def', 'pro', 'hld', 'hlp', 'jud', 'wit', 'jur' 'sea'
+    - Positions: Any (provided the background has it, otherwise will default to 'wit')
 * **bg** "background"
-    - Changes the current background
-* **custombg** "background"
-    - Changes the current background to a defined bg located in `backgrounds/custom`.
+    - Changes the current background, if not an official background, server will look for it in background/custom
 * **currentbg**
     - Gives user the name of the area's current background.
 * **roll** "max"